Hjalte-CMI/Reconstructions/Weekly QC.rst

 Weekly QC
 =========

-PET/CT
+Inveon PET/CT
 ^^^^^^

 PET
 ----
 ..
 Image:: Images/PETCT_PET.png

+1. Restart scanner computer
+  1) On the desktop, connect to scanner PC by double-clicking "MM emb" ->
+  2) Double-click "Shutdown" on the desktop of the embedded pc
-1. MM emb -> Shutdown (embedded pc) -> Turn off scanner on the back of the gantry -> wait 10 sec. -> turn on scanner.
+  3) Turn off scanner on the back of the gantry
+  4) wait 10 seconds and turn back on.
 2. Restart  Host computer.
 3. Mount 38 mm Pallet.
 4. Put in position 2.